Mastering Olympiad-Level Physics with Artificial Intelligence: Abstract

 \section{Abstract}

-Olympiad-level physics problem-solving presents a significant challenge for both humans and artificial intelligence (AI), as it requires a sophisticated integration of precise calculation, abstract reasoning, and a fundamental grasp of physical principles.
-The Chinese Physics Olympiad (CPhO), renowned for its complexity and depth, serves as an ideal and rigorous testbed for these advanced capabilities.
-In this paper, we introduce LOCA-R (LOgical Chain Augmentation for Reasoning), an improved version of the LOCA framework adapted for complex reasoning, and apply it to the CPhO 2025 theory examination.
-LOCA-R achieves a near-perfect score of 313 out of 320 points, solidly surpassing the highest-scoring human competitor and significantly outperforming all baseline methods.\footnote{Github repository: \url{https://github.com/Science-Discovery/LOCA-R}.}
+Olympiad-level physics problem-solving significantly challenges both humans and artificial intelligence (AI), as it requires integrating appropriate modeling, application of physical principles, and precise calculation within long reasoning processes.
+In this paper, we introduce LOCA (LOgical Chain Augmentation), an AI agent framework designed for complex physics reasoning.
+LOCA decomposes long reasoning into serialized atomic and verifiable steps, refining the solution through an augment-review loop.
+We evaluate LOCA on the 2025 Chinese Physics Olympiad (CPhO) theory examination, a rigorous testbed renowned for its depth and complexity.
+The framework achieves a near-perfect score of 313 out of 320 points, significantly surpassing the top human competitor and other baseline methods.
+Furthermore, LOCA attains a near-perfect score of 28.6 out of 30 on the IPhO 2025 examination, demonstrating its strong generalizability across different contexts.
+Our work points toward the development of trustworthy AI partners in both research and education.